VictorCiechovicz/CrudBox/README.md

 Axios
 React Navigation
 And more...

 🛠️ Features
-Crud para o cadastro de produtos desenvolvido em React.js utiliando padrao de consumo REST API para consulta a db.json.
+Crud para o cadastro de produtos desenvolvido em React.js utilizando padrao de consumo REST API para consulta a db.json.
 Utilizando de Bootstrap para algumas estilizações.

 🔧 Running
 You have one branchs.
 The main you have project base with layout design only and project finished with charts implemented.